thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

-I've been coding for more than a decade and something I've learned is that _everyone_ is learning how to code in one way or another.
-Sometimes you're learning the basics and sometimes how to do things in the most efficient way, with the right tool, or under certain constraints.

-The biggest difference between someone that has mastered a language, framework or tool and someone who hasn't lies in the creation of _mental models_.
+I've learned that the biggest difference between someone that has mastered a language, framework or tool and someone who hasn't lies in the _mental model_ they use.
+One person will have a clear and advanced one and the other will not.

-Mental models are born from deeper understanding of how tools work and help solve hard problem by giving insight into how you can best use them.
-But not only do they help solve problems, mental models also allow us to explain complex systems to others and to ourselves, and most importantly, humans are naturally wired to understand the world through mental models.

 In this article I will show you the mental models I use with React every day that help me to solve, explain and debug even the hardest of problems.

+> Whether you've been working with React for years or are just starting, having
+> a useful mental models is, in my opinion, the fastest way to feel confident
+> working with it.

-## What's a mental model and why is it so important?
+## What's a mental model?

-A mental model is a thought process that represents the way something works in the real world.
-It connects the relationships between various parts of a system and makes sense of it so that anyone using that model will have an intuitive understanding of the system.

-In other words: a mental model helps you make sense of the world around you and helps you to make the best use of it.
-It can be applied to tools, systems, and even ideas.
-The best part is that we all have mental models of our own!

-Imagine the way you think about cars.
-Most of us don't know the exact mechanical principles that make a car work.
-I don't know what torque is, or remember the equation for acceleration or velocity, and I don't need any of that knowledge in order to drive my car every day.

-That's because I intuitively understand how a car works.
-I have a mental model of it.
-If I press the gas pedal it will accelerate, the harder I press it the faster I'll move.
-The brakes do the opposite and decrease my speed.
-My driving instructor didn't teach me how a motor works, but instead how to know when to switch from first to second gear, how to "feel the car" and so on.

-For me, a car is a box that moves in a certain way when I do certain inputs.
-The car gives me feedback based on what I'm doing and that's how I know if I'm doing it right or wrong.
+A mental model is how we imagine a system to work.
+We create one by understanding different parts of the system and its connections, and it's important because it helps us make sense of the world and helps us solve problems.

+A good example of a mental model is the internet: it's a complex system with many interconnected parts, but think about the way you imagine it to work.
+As for me, I imagine it as many little computers connected to each other through many big computers.
+Each big computer has a directory in it with all the website's servers and so on.

+That's of course an incomplete mental model, I'd need a whole article to explain my mental model fully, and I'm sure I don't grasp all the complexity of the internet, but it's good enough that I can work with it, solve problems with it, and improve it if I ever need to.

+## Why are mental models important?

+When I started building websites circa 2014 I had the hardest time understanding how it all worked.
+Building my blog with WordPress was easy, but I had no idea what IPs were, how to connect to a server, or how to host it.

+As I limped along, reading articles and trying things out, I started to grasp the whole system, get glimpses into how it all worked, until eventually it "clicked" and I felt comfortable working with it.
+My mind was building a mental model and every new piece information helped me to refine it.

-We don't teach code this way.
-We focus on syntax, do-s and dont's, best practices and how to glue things together.
-We should focus on creating a picture in our minds about a piece of the puzzle so that we deeply and intuitively understand it and can solve the puzzle in any way we want.
+Since then, I've built my own mental models for dozens of systems—JavaScript, React, Webpack, they're all systems—but I've learned that we don't teach code this way.
+We focus on syntax, do-s and dont's, best practices and tools.

-We've transported school rote-learning to coding, and most of the time it doesn't stick.

-Do you remember trying to learn something new, but it just didn't make sense and after copying code from StackOverflow many times, and reading articles it slowly "clicked" into place and you could understand it?
-That's your mind building a mental model by using all the pieces of the puzzle you've encountered.

-Once you build a mental model (even an incomplete one) hard systems/tools/problems start to make sense to us.
+Although that's important, we neglect teaching how to make sense of the tools we use in an intuitive way.

+Since I believe mental models are so important to take full advantage of a tool, I'll explain (and show) the mental models I use with React, and hopefully it will help you understand it and make you a better developer.

 ## React Mental Models

-React helps us build complex, interactive UIs in an easier way than we could do without it.
-It does this by creating a system around our apps that makes them simpler to understand.
+React helps us build complex, interactive UIs more easily than ever before by creating a system around our apps that encourages good practices and discourages bad ones, guiding us to create apps that are simpler to navigate and understand.

-This doesn't mean React itself is simple, but that it forces us (or guides us) to create apps in such a way that they are generally simpler to navigate.

-React itself is a great mental model with a simple idea at its core: encapsulate portions of your app that rely on similar logic and UI, and React will make sure that portion is always up kept up to date.
+React itself is a mental model with a simple idea at its core: encapsulate portions of your app that rely on similar logic and UI and React will make sure that portion is always up kept up to date.

-Whether you've been working with React for years or are just starting, having useful mental models is, in my opinion, the fastest way to feel confident working with a complex system.
+Whether you've been working with React for years or are just starting, having a useful mental models is, in my opinion, the fastest way to feel confident working with it.

-So in order for me to transfer my mental models to you, I'll start with the principles behind them and build them on each step.
+So in order for me to transfer my mental models to you, I'll start from the
+beginning: principles, and build on top of them.

 ## It's functions all the way down

-In order to create clear and useful mental models we must start by understanding the basic building blocks of our system, in the case of React (and JavaScript in general) that's functions.
+Let's start by modeling the basic building blocks of JavaScript and React: functions.
+It goes like this:

-If you fully understand functions in JavaScript you will be closer to understanding React.
-This applies closest to functional components (and Hooks too) but the mental model I'll explain fits well for React classes too.
+- A React component is actually a function
+- Components containing other components are functions calling other functions
+- Props are the function's arguments

-In React, a component is actually a function, and components containing other components are functions calling other functions and props are the function's arguments.
-Strip away JSX and React is really a bunch of functions calling one another.
+This is hidden away by JSX, the markup language React uses.
+Strip away JSX and React is a bunch of functions calling one another.
 JSX is in itself an applied mental model that makes using React simpler and more intuitive.

-That's a loaded paragraph, let's break it down.
+Let's look at each part individually.

 ### A component is a function that returns JSX

-If we ignore class components we're left with functional components, which are plain functions that behaves exactly like any other JavaScript function, but in this case they return JSX, which is in turn transformed into HTML by React.
+Let's ignore class components and focus on the far more common functional components.
+A _functional_ component is a function that behaves exactly like any other JavaScript function.
+React components always return JSX which is then executed and turned into HTML.

-Under the hood JSX looks like the below.
-Ignoring that it's a mess to read, you might notice they're bunch of functions calling one another.
-Now think in which way would you rather write React?

 --- Good place to show React with JSX and the output of it, which one do you prefer to write? ---

+Once JSX is transformed into JavaScript it looks like the above.
+You will notice each component is a function calling another function.
+If you find the "normal" code difficult to follow, you will understand why the React team decided to use JSX.

-### Props are the same as function arguments
+### component's props are the same as a function's arguments

-A function can receive arguments when it's called, we use arguments to pass information from wherever we're calling the function to the function itself.
-In React components we call these arguments `props`, and that can cause confusion, but under the hood they behave _exactly_ like function arguments, but we interact with them through a nicer interface which is JSX.
+We use arguments to pass information to the function when calling it, it's a way to share information between two separate entities.

+For React components we call these arguments `props` (funny story, it took me a long time to realize it was short for _properties_).
+Under the hood props behave _exactly_ like function arguments, the differences are that we interact with them through the nicer interface of JSX, and that React gives especial functionality to props such as `children` or `ref`.

 ### Turning this information into a mental model